apenella/go-ansible/README.md

 When the output is received from the [executor](#executor), it undergoes processing line by line, with each line being passed through the available transformers.
 The `github.com/apenella/go-ansible/pkg/execute/result/transformer` package provides a set of ready-to-use transformers, and users can also create custom transformers as needed.

-Here are some examples of transformers available in the results package:
+Here you have the transformer functions available in the `github.com/apenella/go-ansible/pkg/execute/result/transformer` package:

 - **Prepend**: Adds a specified prefix string to each output line.